-A total of 356 potential FMEs were identified and evaluated by the RFPG.
-Of these projects, 342 were recommended, representing a combined total of approximately \$146 million dollars of flood management evaluation needs across the region.
-The number and types of projects recommended by the RFPG are summarized in Table 5.1.
-The full list of FMEs and supporting technical data is included as Table 15 in Appendix 5.1.
-A map of recommended FMEs is presented as Figure 5.4.
-Color gradations in Figure 5.4 reflect the number of FMEs that overlap for the same area, the darker the color, the greater the number of FMEs.
-A one-page report summary for each recommended FME is included in Appendix 5.2.
-Overall, the recommended FMEs represent over 90,600 square miles of contributing drainage area and provide extensive coverage of the Flood Planning Region.
+A total of 356 potential FMEs were identified and evaluated by the Trinity RFPG.
+Of these projects, 342 were recommended, representing a combined total of approximately \$146 million dollars of FME needs across the region.
+The number and types of projects recommended by the Trinity RFPG are summarized in Table 5.1.
+The full list of FMEs and supporting technical data is included as TWDB-Required Table 15 in Appendix A. A map of recommended FMEs is presented as Figure 5.4.
+Color gradations in Figure 5.4 reflect the number of FMEs that overlap for the same area, and the darker the color is, the greater the number of FMEs.
+A one-page report summary for each recommended FME is included in Appendix E. Overall, the recommended FMEs represent over 90,600 square miles of contributing drainage area and provide extensive coverage of the Trinity Region.